-Our research indicates strong demand for support to broaden and diversify local networks and encourage multi-stakeholder and multi-disciplinary engagement.
-Where these efforts exist, donor country offices have had greater opportunities to support the media sector, and the effectiveness of that support has been enhanced.
-A strong body of evidence shows that these coalitions must have a wide base, including actors not traditionally involved in media reform movements, as examples from Latin America, South Africa and the United States attest.2 We have witnessed the significant contribution that these coalitions can make, and we have seen how even modest support can catalyze and strengthen them.
+Our research indicates strong demand for support to broaden and diversify local networks and encourage multi-stakeholder and multidisciplinary engagement.
+Where these efforts exist, donor country offices have had greater opportunities to support the media sector and have enhanced the effectiveness of that support.
+Examples from Latin America, South Africa, the United States, and elsewhere attest that these coalitions must have a wide base, including actors engaged in other change efforts, such as women's rights groups and legal system reformers.7 These coalitions can make a significant contribution with modest support to catalyze and strengthen them.